juanmnl/new-era-theme/README.md

 # New era Syntax Theme

-WIP for a Frontend driven theme
+WIP for a beautiful color palette, easy on the eyes, and frontend-ish driven theme.
+Best used with the polychrome ui theme.

 ## Screen